stellar-admin/website/input/docs/installation.md

 ## Register endpoints

 The final part of the configuration is to add the endpoints for StellarAdmin in the `Configure` method of your `Startup` class.
-Once again, StellarAdmin depends on some **Controller** and **Razor Page**s endpoints, so you will need ensure those are registered by calling the `MapControllers` and `MapRazorPages` extension methods.
+Once again, StellarAdmin depends on some **Controller** and **Razor Pages** endpoints, so you must register them by calling the `MapControllers` and `MapRazorPages` extension methods.
 After those are added, you can add the StellarAdmin endpoints by calling the `MapStellarAdmin` extension method.

 ```cs
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)